ibm-cloud-docs/billing-usage/cc-working-with.md

 ## Zero-emissions data centers
 {: #zero-emission-data-centers}

 The following table shows the locations that are considered to be zero-emissions data centers for 2024.
-Data centers are considered zero-emissions either because they are powered by renewable energy or because their greenhouse gas emissions have been offset with certificates.
-Additional data centers may be added periodically.
+Data centers are considered zero-emissions because they are powered by renewable energy.
+Additional data centers can be added periodically.

 | Data Center | Location      |
 |-------------|---------------|